camilogarciabotero/GeneFinder.jl/README.md

 ## Installation

-You can install BioSequences from the julia REPL.
+You can install GeneFinder from the julia REPL.
 Press `]` to enter pkg mode, and enter the following:

 ```
 add GeneFinder